 BALLET: There is a need for extension of body lines hence IFSA’s Ballet Instructor teaches a skater to develop strength and appear confident by maintaining proper body alignment and teaches the transitions from one movement to the next.
 Skaters learn to count the beats of the music, and they also learn to focus on style, emotion, and expression.
 Ballet technique will carry over into their skating which establishes a dynamic and artistic quality into their on-ice presentation.

 Stretching is an essential part of successful figure skating.
 A good stretching routine can help to minimize muscle imbalances, prevent injury, and improve skating endurance and performance.
 IFSA’s Stretching Instructor is a qualified instructor and twice World Champion of the Synchronised Team Paradise, Russia.

 1. VESTIBULAR SIMULATOR

 Vestibular simulators accelerate the process of learning the jumps & spins.

 The use of a pole harness helps to increase confidence in a skater who is fearful of attempting new and difficult jumps.

-IFSA Coaches are focused, goal-oriented, knowledgeable, observant, patient, good communicators, responsible for clearly teaching, adjusting, correcting, explaining by showing the skaters the technique of performing the elements individually and inspiring competitive and recreational skaters, sharing the joy of figure skating and creating a lifelong love of the sport.
+IFSA Coaches are focused, goal-oriented, knowledgeable, observant, patient, good communicators, and responsible for clearly teaching, adjusting, correcting, and explaining by showing the skaters the technique of performing the elements individually and inspiring competitive and recreational skaters, sharing the joy of figure skating and creating a lifelong love of the sport.

 Do you have any questions?
 Would you like to attend the training?
 Contact us please +37125926560 Whatsappryabinincamps.com